 James Baldwin helped guide her toward working on what would become her first of over 30 best-selling books.
 A three-time Grammy winner, she also has written for the stage, screen and television, and her poetry is legendary.

 Last week, Dr. Angelou (MA) called the MSRfrom her home and talked about her life present and future.

-Or become an MSR subscriber:
+To receive the print edition, become an MSR subscriber: